oxypetals/ePub-Modifier/README.md

 pip install EbookLib

 ## Working
-- Name the epub file as test.epub
+- Name the epub file as original.epub
 - Name the cover image as cover.jpg
 - Place the above two files with edit_cover_img.py in the same folder
 - Run edit_cover_img.py